twirl/The-API-Book/docs/examples/01. Decomposing UI Components/README.md

 The `index.html` page includes a living example for each of the discussed scenarios, with links pointing to external playgrounds to work through the code if needed.
 [View it in your browser](https://twirl.github.io/examples/01.%20Decomposing%20UI%20Components/index.html).

 The following improvements to the code are left as an exercise for the reader:
-  * Make all builder functions options
+  * Make all builder functions configurable through options
+  * Create a separate composer to close the gap between `OfferPanelComponent` and its buttons

-  * Returning operation status from the `SearchBox.search` method:
+  * Add returning an operation status from the `SearchBox.search` method:
       ```
       public search(query: string): Promise<OperationResult>
       ```